selllikesybok/SC-Atlanta-2018/Installation and Setup Guide.md

 explicitly allowing your App Script project to do what you asked it to do!

-Once you finish, you should see a few things happen - first, a new menu option will appear - it has several options to choose <describe utilities menu>
+Once you give the script permission to run, you should see a few things happen.
+First, a new menu option (`Utilities`) will appear, with options to `Edit Settings` and `Show Hidden Sheets`.

+(add image)?

-Next, you'll be prompted to enter some initial settings, like <describe>
+Next, you'll be prompted to enter some initial settings: your name and the time zone.

 <image>?

-And finally, the page is updated to reflect our new user settings, and your Demo CRM is ready to run!
+As the page is updated to reflect our new user settings, you'll notice that a number of tabs that were initially visible along the bottom of the screen will disappear.

+Don't worry, they're not gone, just hiding!
+We hide these special sheets containing data and templates because editing them directly can change how the CRM works, or even break it.
+We can always unhide them via the `Utilities` menu when it's time to make changes to how the CRM works.

 <final image>

-Then all of the tabs will disappear along the bottom (don't worry, they're not gone, just hiding).
-We hide these special sheets containing data and templates because editing them directly can change how the CRM works, or even break it.
-We can always unhide them with the 'unhide' option in the utilities menu when it's time to make changes to how the CRM works.
+Congrats, you're all set up!

 Unfortunately, with no data, it's pretty empty right now.
 Try clicking the `Add Person` (or Org, or History) buttons, and enter some information, to get a feel for how it works.

-Congrats, you're all set up.
 I don't think Demo CRM has enough functionality to be useful as it stands, but I hope it'll serve as an interesting example project as you get started exploring the wonderful world of App Script and GSuite extensions.
-I do intend to keep developing Demo CRM, eventually, so if you'd like get notified when I make changes, sign up for Github and follow the repo <add link?>.
+I do intend to keep developing Demo CRM, eventually, so if you'd like get notified when I make changes, sign up for Github and watch the [repo](https://github.com/selllikesybok/SC-Atlanta-2018).

 Notice a bug, want to suggest the next feature, etc?
-Pop open a new Issue and let me know! <add link>
+Pop open a [new Issue](/issues/new) and let me know!